 Abstract.
 The eddy covariance method is commonly used to calculate vertical turbulent exchange fluxes between ecosystems and the atmosphere.
-Besides other assumptions, it requires steady state flow conditions.
-If this requirement is not fulfilled over the averaging interval of, e.g., 30 min, the fluxes might be mis-calculated.
-Here two further calculation methods, conditional sampling and wavelet analysis, which do not need the steady state assumption, were implemented and compared to eddy covariance.
-All fluxes were calculated for 30 min averaging periods, while the wavelet method - using both the Mexican hat and the Morlet wavelet - additionally allowed to obtain a 1 min averaged flux.
+Besides other assumptions, it requires steady-state flow conditions.
+If this requirement is not fulfilled over the averaging interval of, for example, 30 min, the fluxes might be miscalculated.
+Here two further calculation methods, conditional sampling and wavelet analysis, which do not need the steady-state assumption, were implemented and compared to eddy covariance.
+All fluxes were calculated for 30 min averaging periods, while the wavelet method - using both the Mexican hat and the Morlet wavelet - additionally allowed us to obtain a 1 min averaged flux.

-The results of all three methods were validated against each other for times with best steady state conditions and well developed turbulence.
-An excellent agreement of the wavelet results to the eddy covariance reference was found, where the deviations to eddy covariance were on the order of on the order of < 2% for Morlet as well as < 7% for Mexican hat and thus within the typical error range of eddy covariance measurements.
-The conditional sampling flux also showed a very good agreement to the eddy covariance reference, but the occurrence of outliers and the necessary condition of a zero mean vertical wind velocity harmed its general reliability.
-Using the Mexican hat wavelet flux in a case study, it was possible to locate a nightly short time turbulent event exactly in time, while the Morlet wavelet gave a trustworthy flux over a longer period, e.g., 30 min, under consideration of this short-time event.
+The results of all three methods were compared against each other for times with best steady-state conditions and well-developed turbulence.
+An excellent agreement of the wavelet results to the eddy covariance reference was found, where the deviations to eddy covariance were of the order of < 2% for Morlet as well as < 7% for Mexican hat and thus within the typical error range of eddy covariance measurements.
+The conditional sampling flux also showed a very good agreement to the eddy covariance reference, but the occurrence of outliers and the necessary condition of a zero mean vertical wind velocity reduced its general reliability.
+Using the Mexican hat wavelet flux in a case study, it was possible to locate a nightly short time turbulent event exactly in time, while the Morlet wavelet gave a trustworthy flux over a longer period, e.g. 30 min, under consideration of this short-time event.

 At a glance, the Mexican hat wavelet flux offers the possibility of a detailed analysis of non-stationary times, where the classical eddy covariance method fails.
-Additionally, the Morlet wavelet should be used to provide a trustworthy flux in those 30-minute-periods where eddy covariance led to low quality due to instationarities.
+Additionally, the Morlet wavelet should be used to provide a trustworthy flux in those 30 min periods where the eddy covariance method provides low-quality data due to instationarities.